Tristan885/postal-iii-mdl-doc/README.md

 First argument expects any sort of unique name for a prefab.

 Second argument is a unique ID for a skin, bolton or bodygroup model.

+The data from this might then be used in `model_templates.txt` file found in `p3\scripts` in both the "PREFABS" and "TEMPLATES" sections in the file.

 Example **(incomplete)**:
 ```C++